 Are you a perfectionist?

 Perfectionism is common in individuals with eating disorders.
 It is not a necessarily a negative – striving for high standards can be a strength, but there is a fine line between healthy pursuit of excellence and unhealthy perfectionism.
-The University of Exeter has some great resources about this: www.exeter.ac.uk/wellbeing/resources/online-resources/perfectionism/ - you are likely to find that your university does too!
-They may even run courses for managing perfectionism.
+You are likely to find that your university has resources on the subject, they may even run courses for managing perfectionism.

 You may find at university that you get limited feedback on your work – this makes it hard to know, with much confidence, how well you did.
 The truth is, for many subjects, there won’t be a perfect answer or a perfect essay.